make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [ciotorcristian](https://github.com/ciotorcristian) for contributing support for HoneyGuardian S56 pet feeder.
 - [Dexter-Lucky](https://github.com/Dexter-Lucky) for assisting with support for Zigbee PY321-Z-TY energy meters.
 - [teeodor](https://github.com/teeodor) for assisting with support for Maxico aroma diffusers.
+- [gvermaat](https://github.com/gvermaat) for assisting with support for Hysen HY02TP thermostats.